 With 22,000 facilities, 15,000 vehicles, and 75,000 personnel in more than 190 countries, the U.S. Department of State has a large global platform to highlight U.S. environmental technologies and best practices.
 The Department has always had an interest in sustainability, but one key milestone was when U.S. Ambassador to Sweden, Michael Wood, initiated and signed a sustainability pledge in 2007, and encouraged other U.S. Ambassadors to follow suit.
 Around the world, Department employees began to coordinate their activities to contribute to environmental solutions.
 At the same time, growing interest from the public and technological advancements led to expanded sustainability reporting and performance requirements from the Congress and the White House.

 To harness this activity, the Department formally established the grassroots Greening Diplomacy Initiative (GDI), its senior oversight body, the Greening Council, and the Chief Sustainability Officer position on April 22, 2009.
-The Chief Sustainability Officer, the GDI, and the Greening Council are supported and led by an Executive Secretariat in the Office of Management Policy, Rightsizing and Innovation (M/PRI).
+The Chief Sustainability Officer, the GDI, and the Greening Council are supported and led by an Executive Secretariat in the Office of Management Strategy and Solutions (M/SS).

 GDI is driven by the concept of eco-diplomacy, a term the Department coined to reflect the importance of leveraging the Department’ facilities and operations as a strategic platform to advance the conservation of natural resources and highlight U.S. environmental technological and policy successes.